SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Using_Smart_Trap_Processor/SourceIPName_Table_Configuration.md

 ![Trap Processor Source IP Name Table](~/user-guide/images/TrapProcessor_SourceIPNameTable.png)

 - *IP Address*: IP Address that will be used to match with the received traps.
-This needs to match at least one of the IP addreses defined in the standalone “Trap IP Sources” parameter.
+This needs to match at least one of the IP addresses defined in the standalone “Trap IP Sources” parameter.

 - *Source IP Name*: The value/format entered will be used to determine what is displayed on on the Source IP Name parameter for each row on the Processed Messages table.

 - *Delete*: When pressed, the rule will be deleted.